ayushhh004/NullClass_Internship_Tasks/README.md

 Yellow Bars (Total Review Count): Clicking the yellow button will display the chart showing the total review counts for the apps in the top categories.

 **Task 3**
-# App Ratings Distribution Visualization
+# Violin Plot for Distribution of Ratings in App Categories
 This project visualizes the distribution of ratings for Google Play Store app categories using a violin plot.
 The plot is filtered based on the following criteria:
 Only categories with more than 50 apps.
 App names must contain the letter "C".